Salsa Roja: Red Chile-Tomatillo Salsa

 Finishing the salsa: Drain the chiles and add to the tomatillos along with the garlic.
 Puree, then scrape into a serving dish.
 Stir in enough water to give a spoonable consistency, usually about 1/4 cup.
 Season with salt, usually 1 teaspoon, and the optional sugar.
 Refrigerated, the salsa keeps for several days.

-Recipe courtesy Rick Bayless.
+Recipe courtesy of Rick Bayless.
 From Mexico: One Plate at a Time; Scribner, 2000.